+81 (0) 3 5926 9228

 Uniting Africa Through Sport, Culture, and Innovation

-This is a detailed and innovative concept for the “Mamie Haja Bomposseh National Stadium” in Makeni, Sierra Leone, envisioned by Tomeo Motto RDG-Nakamura:
+This is a detailed and innovative concept for the “Mamie Haja Bomposseh National Stadium” in Makeni, Sierra Leone, envisioned by Tomeo Motto RDG-Nakamura: (Under the guidance of President Marine Foundation Sierra Leone Dr. Eric Abu Sesay and His Excellency President of Sierra Leone Dr. Samura Kamara)

 A Vision of Hope for Africa: The Marine Foundation’s Landmark Announcement!